Current mortgage rates are cheap. Are you missing your chance to refinance?

 Mortgage rates may continue to fall over the next six months.
 If they do, do another no-cost refinance.

 Mortgage rates are cheap and well-below historical averages.
-If you're a renter waiting to buy, or an existing homeowner waiting to refinance, take a look at today's rates and see for what you'll qualify.
+If you're a homeowner waiting to refinance, take a look at today's rates and see for what you'll qualify.